Monday, April 7, 2025

 The sage Lars Gårn Hansen argues that the current tax rebates are no longer necessary to achieve the goal.

-"When it turns out that the goal can be achieved using smaller tax rebates than we thought, it suggests that we adjust the instrument," he tells the Althing.
+"When it turns out that you can achieve the goal using smaller tax rebates than you thought, it indicates that you need to adjust the instrument," he tells the Althing.

 The issue of electric car taxes is expected to be raised politically soon.
 Minister of Taxation Rasmus Stoklund has announced negotiations with the parties in the Danish Parliament on the subject.